-IDC is using BigQuery for managing metadata for the hosted data.
+IDC uses BigQuery for managing metadata for the hosted data.
 In order to locate the tables that contain such metadata, complete the following steps:

-- 2.Click "+ ADD DATA" button, and select "Pin a project > Enter project name"
+- 2.Click "+ ADD" button, and select "Star a project by name" from the Additional Resource table

 bigquery-public-datain the text box and click "PIN" button